kubernetes/ingress-nginx/controllers/nginx/configuration.md

 **ssl-session-timeout:** Sets the time during which a client may [reuse the session](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_session_timeout) parameters stored in a cache.

-**upstream-max-fails:** Sets the number of unsuccessful attempts to communicate with the [server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) that should happen in the duration set by the fail_timeout parameter to consider the server unavailable.
+**upstream-max-fails:** Sets the number of unsuccessful attempts to communicate with the [server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) that should happen in the duration set by the `fail_timeout` parameter to consider the server unavailable.

 **upstream-fail-timeout:** Sets the time during which the specified number of unsuccessful attempts to communicate with the [server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) should happen to consider the server unavailable.

-**use-gzip:** Enables or disables the use of the nginx module that compresses responses using the ["gzip" module](http://nginx.org/en/docs/http/ngx_http_gzip_module.html)
+**use-gzip:** Enables or disables compression of HTTP responses using the ["gzip" module](http://nginx.org/en/docs/http/ngx_http_gzip_module.html)
 The default mime type list to compress is: `application/atom+xml application/javascript aplication/x-javascript application/json application/rss+xml application/vnd.ms-fontobject application/x-font-ttf application/x-web-app-manifest+json application/xhtml+xml application/xml font/opentype image/svg+xml image/x-icon text/css text/plain text/x-component`.

-**use-http2:** Enables or disables the [HTTP/2](http://nginx.org/en/docs/http/ngx_http_v2_module.html) support in secure connections.
+**use-http2:** Enables or disables [HTTP/2](http://nginx.org/en/docs/http/ngx_http_v2_module.html) support in secure connections.

-**use-proxy-protocol:** Enables or disables the use of the [PROXY protocol](https://www.nginx.com/resources/admin-guide/proxy-protocol/) to receive client connection (real IP address) information passed through proxy servers and load balancers such as HAproxy and Amazon Elastic Load Balancer (ELB).
+**use-proxy-protocol:** Enables or disables the [PROXY protocol](https://www.nginx.com/resources/admin-guide/proxy-protocol/) to receive client connection (real IP address) information passed through proxy servers and load balancers such as HAProxy and Amazon Elastic Load Balancer (ELB).

 **worker-processes:** Sets the number of [worker processes](http://nginx.org/en/docs/ngx_core_module.html#worker_processes).
-By default "auto" means number of available CPU cores.
+The default of "auto" means number of available CPU cores.

 ### Default configuration options

-The next table shows the options, the default value and a description
+The following table shows the options, the default value and a description.

 |name                 |default|
 |---------------------------|------|